dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/user-account.png

 Click it to open the :ref:`in-map details <user-in-map-details>` and investigate it:
-The user account is a composite consisting of a user name and a password.
+The user account is a :ref:`composite <user-composites-and-composition-definitions>` consisting of a user name and a password.
 The password is not visible in clear text but it is hashed for more security.

 .. image:: _static/user-account-details.png